farcasterxyz/docs/docs/developers/siwf/index.md

 # Introduction

-Sign In with Farcaster (SIWF) is way for users to sign into any app using their Farcaster identity.
+Sign In with Farcaster (SIWF) is a way for users to sign into any app using their Farcaster identity.

 When a user signs into your application with Farcaster you'll be able to use